yosefk/checkedthreads/README.md

 ```
 Not unlike ctx_for, ctx_invoke calls all the functions it's passed in parallel.

-The different
-function calls scheduled by ctx_invoke, as well as the different iterations of ctx_for, **should never
+No function call scheduled by ctx_invoke, nor any iteration of ctx_for, should ever access
-write to the same memory address** - that is, they should be completely independent.
-Once ctx_for/invoke
+a memory address modified by any other call/iteration - that is, they should be **completely independent**.
-returns, all the memory updates done by all the iterations/function calls can be used by the caller of
+Once ctx_for/invoke returns, all the memory updates done by all the iterations/function calls can be used by the caller of
 ctx_for/invoke.

 Now a C89 example: